ivandemes/Convert-LNK2DEMXML/README.md

 The location you want to copy the DEM XML files to is typically something like *\\\\server\demconfigshare$\general\FlexRepository\Shortcut*.

-I recommend to test the shortcuts in a test or acceptance environment first, before putting in them in production.
+:warning: I recommend to test the shortcuts in a test or acceptance environment first, before putting in them in production.